sec-fortress/Practical-Ethical-Hacking-Notes/Buffer Overflow/Finding the Offset.md

         sys.exit()
 ```

-- Grant it executable permissio
+- Grant it executable permissions and run